 1. Doing it in-house

-Theoretically doable, practically available only for the biggest companies on the market.
-It costs a lot of money to cover all the expenses associated with hiring UX designers, programmers, developers, marketing, running focus groups and delivering not only the software but also the idea for the loyalty program.
+Theoretically doable, practically available only for some of companies on the market.
+It costs a lot of money to cover all the expenses associated with hiring loyalty strategy experts, UX designers, developers, marketing, running focus groups and delivering not only the software but also the idea for the loyalty program.

-Having a lot of creative people on board, and a lot of experience in creating marketing campaigns, agencies will be able to help you with your loyalty program development.
+Having a lot of creative people on board, and a lot of experience in creating marketing campaigns, agencies will help you to design your program rules, and value proposition, and prepare content including creatives, some will have mobile&web development competencies, but will lack the core technology backbone to store, process and efficiently utilize customer data at scale.
+Not to mention complex integrations with existing systems or compliance with personal data processing regulations and cybersecurity standards.
 Still, you should expect to pay a pretty penny for their services.
 Moreover, they might lack the technology to operate a large-scale campaign.

 They guarantee the best technological solutions available on the market.
 You will be sure that mobile apps won’t crash, points will be added without delay and the platform will operate smoothly.
-Most providers have in-house creatives as well, so they can help out if you lack ideas.
+Most providers have in-house strategy and creative teams at your disposal.

 In order to maximize the profits, you need to remember about a few crucial matters that will make your program much more effective and customer-friendly.